keptn/spec/cloudevents.md

 ## Approval Triggered

-The *approval.triggered* event is sent when an approval is required before executing the next step (e.g. a configuration-change for the next stage).
+The *approval.triggered* event is sent when an approval is required before executing the next step (e.g., a configuration-change event for the next stage).

 ### type
 ```json